allbecauseyoutoldmeso/beatroute/README.md

 * TDDed using Jasmine.

-* Uses the Discogs API service to make a lists of tracks based on a country, and the Spotify API service to generate a playlist.
+* Uses the Discogs API service to make lists of tracks based on a country, and the Spotify API service to generate a playlist.

 * Check it out <a href="https://beatroute.herokuapp.com">here</a>.